mle2718/flukeRDM/CODE_OF_CONDUCT.md

 # Appreciate and Accommodate Our Differences

 We come from many cultures and backgrounds.
 Cultural differences can encompass everything from official religious observances to personal habits to clothing.
 Be respectful of people with different cultural practices, attitudes and beliefs.
 Work to eliminate your own biases, prejudices and discriminatory practices.
 Think of others' needs from their point of view.
-Use preferred titles (including pronouns) and the appropriate tone of voice.
+Use preferred titles and the appropriate tone of voice.
 Respect people’s right to privacy and confidentiality.
 Be open to learning from and educating others as well as educating yourself; it is unrealistic to expect everyone to know the cultural practices of every ethnic and cultural group, but everyone needs to recognize one’s native culture is only part of positive interactions.

 # Summary